What We Do

 Where certain vegetables are not available within the immediate locality at certain times of year, then we purchase organically from the nearest supplier (usually Riverford).
 The tomato is an example of fresh produce considered a staple that we aim to supply year round; we will sell Shillingford’s own grown tomatoes when in season & supply organic tomatoes usually from Spain via Riverford when local ones are not available.

-Many of our larder goods are supplied by Essential, the Trading Cooperative based in Bristol.
+Many of our larder goods are supplied by worker cooperatives Essential, Suma and Infinity Foods.
 We source other goods from a number of excellent local producer-suppliers.
 We aim to be a true alternative to the supermarkets, and you will find everything from pasta, oils, rice and lentils to flour, sugar, dried fruit, nuts and seeds on our shelves.
 We source organic products where available, and do not air-freight any of our products.

 Eggs & Dairy

-We sell (and use in the café) high quality local, organic milk that is non-homogenised so the cream rises to the top just like it used to!
+We sell high quality local, organic milk that is non-homogenised so the cream rises to the top just like it used to!
 You have the choice of using the cream or giving the milk a good shake first.
 The fat content in milk will vary according to many factors such as quality of the grass at different times of year.
 Click here for more information on homogenising.

 Devon is fortunate to have a number of artisan cheese makers who have been reviving traditional cheese making- successfully and to great acclaim, and we have a wide range of locally produced cheeses.